logux/docs/1-architecture/1-core.md

 * `meta.reasons`: an array of the strings.
 Each string is a code of some “reason” why action is still actual.
 When application will remove all reasons, Logux will clean the action from the log.
+* Logux Client and Logux Server add `meta.subprotocol` with version of application-level protocol.
+What
 * Applications could add own data to **meta**.

   ```js